 Satisfactory Academic Progress

-There are three parts to SAP rules.
+There are three parts to the SAP rules.

-|Minimum Attempted Credit Hours#||Maximum Attempted Credit Hours||Minimum GPA|
+|Minimum Attempted Credit Hours||Maximum Attempted Credit Hours||Minimum GPA|

-If your cumulative GPA and/or your cumulative completion rate fall below the standards of SAP, you will be placed on one term of warning.
-At the end of that term, both of your cumulative rates (part one and part two above) must be at the necessary levels to remain on financial aid.
-If you receive a W, I, F or U while you are on warning, you may be suspended for the next semester.
-Students on warning should contact the Financial Aid Office (as soon as they receive the warning email) on the nearest campus to find out what they need to do to keep from losing their eligibility.
+If your cumulative GPA and/or cumulative completion rate fall below the standards of SAP, you will be placed on one term of financial aid warning.
+At the end of that term both of your cumulative GPA and completion rate (part one and part two above) must be at the necessary levels to remain on financial aid.
+If you receive a W, I, F or U while you are on warning you may be suspended for the next semester (check with financial aid if you have questions).

 If you do not meet both of items one and two (above) at the end of your “warning” semester, you are no longer eligible for financial aid until you have taken classes, using funding other than Federal and State financial aid, and have raised your cumulative GPA and completion rate to meet the above standards.
 If you have attempted more than 150% of your program, you will be suspended regardless of whether you meet the other two requirements.